Azure/MCP/README.md

 ## 🤝 How to Contribute

 We love contributions!
-Here's how you can help make MCP even better:
+Here's how you can help make APIM and MCPs even better:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure your code follows our coding standards and includes appropriate tests.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.MD](LICENSE.MD) file for details.

-## 🔒 Security

-For security concerns or vulnerability reports, please see our [SECURITY.md](SECURITY.md) for the proper reporting process.
-We take security seriously and appreciate your help in keeping our project safe.
+1. Create an issue or feature request

 ## 🔗 Useful Links